hady444/hady444/README.md

 ## About Me

 - 🎓 Currently studying software engineering at ALX SE.
-- 💻 Proficient in C, Python, C#, Java, Power BI, Jupyter Notebook, HTML, and WPF.
+- 💻 Skilled in C, Python, C#, Java, HTML and Power BI.
 - 🌱 Currently diving deep into the exciting world of machine learning.
 - 🤩 Enthusiastic about problem-solving and always eager to learn new technologies.
-- ⚡ Fun fact: I love exploring nature and capturing its beauty through photography.
+-
 ## Get in Touch

 I'm always excited to connect with fellow developers, collaborate on projects, or simply have a chat.
 Feel free to reach out to me through the following channels: